-To involve students in their own learning, to make course topics come alive, to deepen students’ knowledge about a topic, and to develop particular skills, try assigning tasks to small groups during your class time.
+Assigning tasks to small groups during class helps to involve students in their own learning, make course topics come alive, deepens students’ knowledge about a topic, and can develop particular skills.
 Groups thrive most when their task is challenging and closely related to the course content, course objectives, and students’ experiences and interests.
-Following are some sample tasks that you can adapt to your discipline.
-For more information about the types of small groups referred to (e.g., Buzz Groups, Snowball), see the Centre for Teaching Excellence teaching tip “Group Work in the Classroom: Types of Small Groups.”
+The following are some sample tasks that you can adapt to your discipline.
+For more information about the types of small groups (e.g., Buzz Groups, Snowball) discussed in this tip sheet, see our “Group Work in the Classroom: Types of Small Groups” teaching tip.

 Getting students involved early in the course

-- Break the ice or build a team atmosphere.
-If you want significant student participation during your course, spend time at the beginning helping students to get to know and develop trust in one another.
-Ask students in subgroups to share something about themselves, such as their names; a personal triumph, trial, or trauma; what is foremost on their minds at the moment; one reason they are taking the course.
-Or, if you’d like them to move around and meet many students, have them develop a list of ten things they would take with them to a desert island, then mill around, looking for others who have at least a couple of similar items on their lists.
+If you want significant student participation during your course, spend time at the beginning of th term helping students to get to know and develop trust in one another.
+Ask students in subgroups to share something about themselves, such as their names; a personal triumph, trial, or challenge; what is foremost on their minds at the moment; or one reason they are taking the course.
+Or, if you’d like them to move around and meet many students, have them develop a list of ten things they would take with them to a desert island and look for others who have similar items on their lists.
 For more ideas, see Race (2000) and Silberman (1996).

-- Develop assessment criteria.
-Have small groups develop a list of criteria upon which they will be assessed for a specific assignment (e.g., essay) or for a particular component of their course grade (e.g., participation).
+Have small groups develop a list of assessment criteria that they think would be appropriate for a specific assignment (e.g., essay) or for a particular component of their course grade (e.g., participation).
 Conclude the small group activity with a plenary discussion in which the class comes to consensus about which criteria to use.
-This task could work well with the "snowball/pyramid” type of group.
+This task could work well with snowball/pyramid groups.

-- Analyze case studies.
-Provide case studies for subgroups to read and analyze.
-You could extend this task by using a jigsaw format.
-Have each subgroup analyze a different case study or a different aspect of the same case, or analyze it from a different perspective; then shuffle the groups so that in each new group, every member shares the information discussed in his or her original group.
+Provide case studies for groups to read and analyze.
+You could extend this task by using a jigsaw format: have each subgroup analyze a different case study or a different aspect of the same case, or analyze it from a different perspective and then shuffle the groups so that in each new group, every member shares the information discussed in their original group.

-- Find and share news clippings.
-Ask some of your students to bring to class a newspaper or magazine clipping, editorial, or cartoon related to a concept discussed in class.
+Ask some of your students to bring an article, editorial, or cartoon related to a concept discussed in class.
 Begin your class by asking those who completed the assignment to share in small groups their findings with those who were not assigned the exercise.
 Move into a whole-class discussion by having volunteers share their examples with the entire class.
 Draw together the examples by identifying common themes and principles, and reinforce the concepts applied throughout the assignment.
-Rotate this assignment throughout the term so that all students get a chance to “show and tell.”
+Rotate this assignment throughout the term so that all students get are equally involved.

-- Create and enact role plays.
-Ask students to create scenarios related to a topic being discussed.
-After they have been created, the groups can share their scenarios with another group(s).
-This task can work well in “buzz groups” or “fishbowl.”
+Ask students to create scenarios related to a topic being discussed, which they can then share with other groups.
+This task can work well in fishbowl or buzz groups.

-- Create a television commercial.
-Students create a thirty-second television commercial that advertises the subject of the class — emphasizing, for example, its value to them (or to the world) and famous people associated with it.
+Students create a thirty-second commercial that advertises the subject of the class — emphasizing, for example, its value to them (or to the world) and famous people associated with it.
 Ask them to create a slogan for the commercial.
 When presenting their ideas, groups can either describe the general concept and then outline or act out the commercial.

-- Debate a topic.
 Four-member groups debate a controversial topic.
 Two students take one side of the issue and two take the other.
 Then they switch roles and argue the opposite side.
 Finally, all members drop their advocacy and come to a consensus about the topic, or develop a report that synthesizes the best evidence and reasoning on both sides.
-This can also be done as a “fishbowl.”
+This can also be done as a fishbowl.